 So, if a pin bar forms when banks due to the banks taking profits, does it have high odds of triggering a reversal?

 NO, it doesn’t!!

-And since profit-taking pins are the most common type, do you think most traders are trading good pin bars or bad pin bars?
-They’re trading BAD PINS.
-If you haven’t had much success trading pin bars up to this point, it’s probably not because you were doing anything wrong…
+And since profit-taking pins are the most common type, do you reckon most traders are dealing with good pin bars or bad pin bars?
+They’re dealing with BAD PINS.
+If your pin bar trading hasn’t been a roaring success up to this point, it’s probably not because you were messing up…

-It’s because you were trading profit-taking pin bars: pins that NEVER had a high chance of being successful in the first place.
+It’s because you were dealing with profit-taking pin bars: pins that NEVER had a fighting chance of success in the first place.

-The question now, of course, is how do you do that?
+The million-dollar question now, of course, is how do you go about that?

 Why The Construction Of The Pin Matters

 Flipped through my book: Pin Bars Revealed?